Kedard37/VSDSquadron_Mini_Internship/Task 1/README.md

    ![Compiled C Code](https://github.com/user-attachments/assets/b1a4fa76-8b74-43ec-a888-12e84e3f1331)
    ***Figure 2.
 Compiled C Code in GCC***

-## Steps to Generate a Assembly Code of a C Code in RISC-V Compiler:
+## Steps to Generate a Assembly Code of a C Code in the RISC-V Compiler:
 1. Type the following command to create a '.o' file for the created '.c' file (file with C code), in the 'Home' directory. <br/>
 ##### Using `-O1` Variable:
    `riscv64-unknown-elf-gcc -O1 -mabi=lp64 -march=rv64i -o <file_name>.o <file_name>.c`